 Accessibile Facilities: A trip to the top of the dune, once thought impossible for those with physical disabilities, can now be achieved with the help of all-terrain vehicles.
 Park staff will drive people who need assistance over the sand to the exciting views of the Atlantic Ocean and the Roanoke Sound available at the top of the dune.
 Rides on the all-terrain vehicles must be reserved ahead of time.
 Contact the park office for reservations.

-Interpretive tapes describing the views from the boardwalk are helpful for persons with visual impairments; and, with prior notice, some educational programs can be given in sign language.
+Interpretive tapes describing the views from the boardwalk are helpful for persons with visual impairment.
 Contact the park office for details.